AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_web.md

 				.append("Token is about to expire");
 			refreshToken(username, password);
 		},
 		// Occurs when the token has expired.
-You need to get a token from your app server to log in to Agora Chat
+You need to get a token from your app server to log in to Agora Chat.
 		onTokenExpired: (params) => {
 			document
 				.getElementById("log")